Thouless pumps and universal geometry-induced drift velocity in multi-sliding quasi-periodic lattices: Thouless pumps in d-dimensional lattices

 If a band group is fully occupied, the corresponding charge density is $n_e = S_{qBZ}/(2\pi)^d$.
 For sufficiently small $\{\phi_m\}$, the electrons evolve adiabatically within this band group, generating a current density $\bm{J}$.
-Consider an infinitesimal change for each sublattices: $\mathbf{b}_m \to \mathbf{b}_m + \phi_m \delta \mathbf{b}$.
-In regions far from the origin, the spatial phase shift $\delta\mathbf{b}_m \!\cdot\! \mathbf{r}$ varies negligibly within one sublattice period, so that all points in the region experience nearly the same phase change.
-Such spatial perturbation is equivalent to a time shift $t \to t - \delta\mathbf{b}\!\cdot\!\mathbf{r}$, and both lead to the same physical response.
-For a region much larger than the sublattice unit cell, the accumulated charge variation thus satisfies
+Consider an infinitesimal varation of all sublattices: $\mathbf{b}_m \to \mathbf{b}_m + \phi_m \delta \mathbf{b}$.
+For a region far from the origin, whose size is comparable to a unit cell of sublattices, the spatial phase shift $\delta\mathbf{b} \cdot\mathbf{r}$ varies negligibly across it.
+Within such a region, the spatial variation is equivalent to a time shift $t \to t - \delta\mathbf{b}\cdot\mathbf{r}$, and the two descriptions lead to the same physical response.
+Now consider a region much larger than the sublattice unit cell, the accumulated charge variation thus satisfies

 where $\partial V$ is the $(d\!-\!1)$-dimensional boundary surface. $\bm{J}$ is assumed uniform in spacetime, so $\bm{J}=(2\pi)^{-d}\delta S_{qBZ}/\delta\bm{b}$ recalling $n_e = S_{qBZ}/(2\pi)^d$.
 Substituting the variation into Eq.~\eqref{S_BZ}, we obtain